mshibanami/turndown/README.md

 * Fixed various issues, such as:
   * escaping unwanted characters that can break the Markdown rendering.
   * removing new lines in link texts.
+* Added more options, such as:
-* Added an option to configure how non-standard or unsupported HTML fragments are handled during conversion.
+  * `htmlRetentionMode`: configures how non-standard or unsupported HTML fragments are handled during conversion.
 For example, whether to convert them to Markdown where possible, preserve them as raw HTML, or retain them (adding a `markdown="1"` attribute when the HTML contains Markdown) so Markdown processors can parse any embedded Markdown.
+  * `bulletListMarker`: configures the number of spaces after bullet list markers.
 * Changed the default behavior to better comply with de facto standards.
 * Remains compatible with Turndown plugins.
 * Remains licensed under the MIT License.